 CONSIDER JUSTICE – Consider how a party’s overall platform rates for justice.
 From a social justice aspect, do they make including the excluded easier or harder?
 Do they challenge cultural practices that perpetrate ongoing abuses of justice and mercy?
 Do they confront the powerful over unjust behaviour?
 And do their policies advocate for the oppressed or do they simply solidify the status-quo?
 Ask yourself ‘does the overall direction of their policies make the Kingdom of God come closer or seem further away’?

-LOOK BEYOND – Don’t let you vote on July 2nd be the end of your thinking in regards to politics.
+LOOK BEYOND – Don’t let you vote at the ballot box be the end of your thinking in regards to politics.
 Elections rarely solve all our problems, and as followers of Jesus we are called to engage in bringing about his Kingdom here on earth at all times.
 We are called at all times to “Learn to do good; seek justice, correct oppression; bring justice to the fatherless, plead the widow’s cause” (Isa.
 1:17) and it is through engaging with our political system that we can bring about change that is worthy of the Kingdom of God, not only to Australia but to the world.

 ABOVE ALL, BE THANKFUL – We live in a democratic society in which we can freely and safely cast our vote.
 Millions of people around the world don’t have this opportunity so even when the politicians play their political games, don’t be discouraged.
 Instead be thankful we have the opportunity to help shape our society.